-After the amendments on November 22, 2022, the Company's borrowing capacity with BDC and FCC increased from \$45.0 million to \$57.0 million with the purpose of funding the construction of the second production line, in Delta, BC.
+After the amendments in 2022, the Company's borrowing capacity with BDC and FCC increased from \$45.0 million to \$57.0 million with the purpose of funding the construction of the second production line, in Delta, BC.
 The construction loans were fully utilized upon completion of the project in September 2023.